rubynortheast/dibirails/README.md

 * `/test/unit/question_test.rb` A file for unit testing `Question` in this file
 * `/test/fixtures/question.yml` A fixtures file to assist with unit testing

-Let’s have a look at the questions Migration, go to `db/migrate/<time_stamp>_create_questions.rb` and you’ll notice what the generator has done for us:
+Let’s have a look at the questions Migration, start you editer / IDE and go to `db/migrate/<time_stamp>_create_questions.rb` and you’ll notice what the generator has done for us:

 ```ruby
 def change